Be a Chatterbox: Spanish Dialogues with Real-world Conversation Examples

 Units start with a dialogue but also come with affiliated vocabulary and grammar lessons to help you get the most you can out of the experience.

-While this website doesn’t have that many dialogue options, the ones it has are very useful and have a unique twist: they’re in the form of cartoons.
+While this website has a limited number of dialogue options, the ones it has are very useful and have a unique twist: they’re in the form of cartoons.

-The website also offers supportive activities, like fill-in-the-blank style quizzes at the end of each dialogue.
+The website also offers supportive activities at the end of each dialogue.

-This site has six easy-to-use dialogues at three different learning levels from beginner to advanced.
+This site has 12 easy-to-use dialogues at three different learning levels from beginner to advanced.

-With 24 dialogues on four common, highly useful themes, this resource is perfect if you’re looking to travel abroad.
+With 24 dialogues on four useful themes, this resource is perfect if you’re looking to travel abroad.

 Each dialogue comes with audio as well as Spanish and English transcripts.
 There are also notes to help you understand the interaction in greater depth.

-Topics focus on getting to know people, getting around, shopping and eating out, so the material you’ll learn will be useful for getting conversational.
+Topics focus on getting to know people, getting around, shopping and eating out, so the material you’ll learn will be useful for everyday conversations.

-There are even exercises staggered throughout to give you speaking practice.
+There are also a number of exercises staggered throughout to test your vocabulary and give you speaking practice.

 The dialogues have audio that allows you to play one line at a time for easy studying.
 There’s also a full transcript of what’s being said along with the English translation.